-Named for former Mayor John Lindsay, the Lindsay Fellowship seeks to engage promising, newly elected council members and state legislators to develop relationships with business and civic leaders while broadening their understanding of the pressures and concerns that impact decision making and progress.
+Named for former Mayor John Lindsay, the Lindsay Fellowship in Government Leadership and Practice seeks to engage promising, newly elected council members and state legislators to develop relationships with business and civic leaders while broadening their understanding of the pressures and concerns that impact decision making and progress.

 Lindsay Fellows meet with leaders from a variety of sectors including business, civic, academic, media, and technology sectors as well as former government officials to exchange ideas and views of the importance of both private and public sector issues.
 The Fellows meet with leaders approximately 10 times annually.